 Late symptoms may include:

-How severe these symptoms are depends on the person, how long they abused Demerol, and how much Demerol they were using when they stopped taking the drug.
+How severe these symptoms depend on the person, how long they abused Demerol, and how much Demerol they were using when they stopped taking the drug.

 Again, medical detox is recommended for opioid withdrawal.
-Without appropriate medical care, it is likely that the person will return to Demerol use when the withdrawal symptoms get intense.
+Without appropriate medical care, the person will likely return to Demerol use when the withdrawal symptoms get intense.

 Abusing Demerol on a long-term basis poses the risk of potentially significant health effects.
-It is important that all people understand what these are to see what abusing Demerol is doing to their body.
+All people must understand what these are to see what abusing Demerol is doing to their bodies.

 With continued use, a person can develop a tolerance to opioids that will require them to gradually increase their dose to experience effects from the drug.
 With time, dependence will form, and they will need to take the drug to prevent being sick and to achieve the high they want, according to the Foundation for a Drug-Free World.